zbqq/aicp_mapping/README.md

 #### Additional Functionalities

-- **AICP localization only** -- frame-to-map
+- **AICP localization only** -- frame-to-map localization.
+This localizes against a fixed input map
-- **Go Back to Start** service (described in detail on issue https://github.com/ori-drs/aicp/issues/19#issuecomment-473247145)
-    - Phase 1: SLAM
-    - Phase 2: operator request and path approval
-    - Phase 3: Go Back, Localization only

 ***